leodal/maskedAES/README.md

 Notes
 ----
 * We do not claim that in practice the implementation would be secure against a real-world attack.
 The implementation is only provided for illustrative purpose, and timing comparisons.
+* The implementation of the S-boxes conversions is relativly inefficient, but it should only be run once.